A note on the Hurwitz problem and cone spherical metrics: Introduction

-We prove the above proposition in the next section.
-In the last section, we propose a question on the enumeration of branched covers in Theorem \ref{thm:rat} up to weak and strong equivalence relations, respectively, which salutes to Hurwitz.
+We establish the aforementioned proposition in the subsequent section.
+In the final section, we pose a question regarding the enumeration of branched covers in Theorem \ref{thm:rat} under weak and strong equivalence relations, respectively, which salutes to Adolf Hurwitz.

-\section{Proof of Propostion 1.4}
+\section{Proof of Propostion \ref{prop:subgroup}}